 Further adjustment to the role and establishment of the OFP were facilitated on 7 March 1943 when Controlled Stores became an OFP responsibility’ Included as part of the OFP Headquarters, whose strength grew by one Warrant Officer Class One and one Private.

-The New Zealand Division would not participate in the invasion of Sicily but would spend the next few months reorganising and refitting as the 4th Armoured Brigade completed its training and was fully integrated into the NZ Division.
+The New Zealand Division did not participate in the invasion of Sicily, spending the next few months reorganising and refitting as the 4th Armoured Brigade completed its training and was fully integrated into the NZ Division.

 On 22 October 1943 the advance elements of the NZ OFP disembarked at Taranto to begin the Italian campaign.